 Donors can claim a deduction from taxable income for monetary donations to companies, foundations or associations located in Norway or another EEA member state.
-See Section 6-50 of the Tax Act.
+See section 6-50 of the Taxation Act.
 The organisation must not have a commercial purpose and must pursue one or more of the following activities:

 a. care and health-promotion work for children or young people, and for the elderly, infirm, disabled or other disadvantaged groups

-b. activities directed at children and young people within music, theatre, literature, dance, sport, outdoor pursuits and the like
+b. activities directed at children and young people within music, theatre, literature, dance, sport, outdoor pursuits etc.

 c. religious or other belief-based activities